DM Sevilla

 Denmark Sevilla popularly known as DM Sevilla (born 29 January 1987) is a Filipino actor and dancer.

 Sevilla was born in Santa Maria, Bulacan, Philippines.
 He is one of the final top 5 members of Star Circle Quest batch 2004 together with Erich Gonzales.
-He is currently working on ABS-CBN and best known for his as Romeo in Princess and I.
+He is currently working on ABS-CBN and best known for his role as Romeo in Princess and I.